Our partnership with Teach For All

 Advocates for equal educational opportunity

-The Teach For All model brings double benefits.
+The Teach For All approach brings double benefits.
 While students improve their academic performance over the short/medium term, the teaching participants take on responsibility as agents of change, expand their horizons and build their leadership skills.

 Many of the Teach For All network partners are new, fast-growing organizations who need support in establishing management systems and processes, and we get involved here, too.
 As an example, we took our First Choice method, something that we continuously apply to optimize our own processes, and adapted it to the needs of an educational organization.
 Based on this, we then conducted a series of workshops with the Teach For All network partners.